 Just making this board reminded me of how much I love crafty things and projects, and helped me feel de-stressed.

 And I found this cute note in my lunch bag at work, the other week, which I’ll probably add to it.
 I am so thankful for my wonderful other half.

-So you’ve probably noticed that I haven’t been writing as many informative blogs and articles lately, but been focusing more on how I’m doing, what I’ve been up to and venting some common frustrations of hypothyroid patients, instead.
+Also, you’ve probably noticed that I haven’t been writing as many informational blogs and articles lately, but been focusing more on how I’m doing, what I’ve been up to and venting some common frustrations of thyroid patients, instead.
 But when my health starts to improve, as it already is doing a little bit, I will get back on track with writing more informative articles.
 They take more time as I do a lot of research and source referencing when putting them together.